FlorianFe/mc-viewer/README.md

 # \<mc-viewer\>

-A visualization web component for minecraft schematic files and part of the [PaperCubes](https://github.com/FlorianFe/PaperCubes) application. <br>
+A visualization web component for minecraft schematic files and part of the [PaperCubes](https://github.com/FlorianFe/PaperCubes) application.

+## ⚠️ Important

 🚧 currently under construction.
 Will be renamed from \<voxel-visualization\> to \<mc-viewer\>

 ## 📒 Attributes